Toolbox for WordPerfect

 moved or deleted accidentally.

 ¤ You can hide many other format

-codes, not just [Delay] codes.
+deletion you can hide them without embedding them in a [Delay] code.)
 This is explained in a tip on the page

 on setting default formatting for all new, blank documents here.

 ¤ However, you probably don't want to delay headers/footers/watermarks for every new blank document based on the default template!
 Such delays are more often used in custom templates or an individual document -- which is assumed below.

 ¤ For the purposes of the 3-step example below -- which deals with delaying a specific custom header/footer/watermark -- we'll just hide the [Delay] code involved with that particular type of structure.

 ¤ You should be sure to create the codes and structures you wish to hide in the document text area first -- i.e., not inside another code, as noted in the caution below Step 3.